oasis-tcs/openc2-usecases/Cybercom-Plugfest/Plugfest-Outcomes.md

 *Potential Solutions*: suggestions for resolutions or work-arounds developed

-## Issue 11: Content Balance Between Transfer Protocol and Message Content
+## Issue 11: Content Balance Between HTTPS Headers and OpenC2 Message Content

 *Source*:  Multiple groups.

 *Description:* PF participants had numerous interworking issues relating to informtion in HTTP headers vs. OpenC2 message content.

-*Potential Solutions*: revisit the decisions made for the v1.0  HTTPS specification for such information elements as the CommandID, content type, etc., based on results of attempts to achieve interoperability between a variety of implementations.
+*Potential Solutions*: revisit the decisions made for the v1.0  HTTPS specification for such information elements as the CommandID, content type, etc., based on results of plug fest attempts to achieve interoperability between a variety of implementations.
+Potential changes include simplifying the content type to simply be "JSON", and adding OpenC2 version information and command IDs into the message content.
+This may fold back into the definition of OpenC2 messages in the Language Specification.

 ## Issue N: NameN